-The new 5 year notes will be issued in an aggregate principal amount of up to \$500,000,000 and the new 10 year notes will be issued in an aggregate principal amount of up to \$1,000,000,000.
-We may, without the consent of the holders of the notes, increase each such principal amount in the future on the same terms and conditions and with the same CUSIP numbers as notes of that series being offered in this prospectus.
+The new notes will be issued in an aggregate principal amount of up to \$1,000,000,000.
+We may, without the consent of the holders of the notes, increase the principal amount of such notes in the future on the same terms and conditions (except that the issue price and issue date may vary) and with the same CUSIP numbers, ISIN and common code as the notes being offered by this prospectus.

-The new 5 year notes will bear interest at 2.875% per annum and will mature on May 15, 2008.
-The new 10 year notes will bear interest at 4.250% per annum and will mature on May 15, 2013.
-Interest on the new 5 year notes and the new 10 year notes will be payable semiannually in arrears on May 15 and November 15 of each year to holders of record on the immediately preceding May 1 and November 1.
+The new notes will bear interest at 6.25% per annum and will mature on May 1, 2036.
+Interest on the new notes will be payable on the notes semiannually in arrears on May 1 and November 1 of each year to holders of record on the immediately preceding April 15 and October 15.
 Interest on the new notes will be computed on the basis of a 360-day year comprised of twelve 30-day months.
 On the maturity date of the new notes, holders will be entitled to receive 100% of the principal amount of the new notes plus accrued and unpaid interest, if any.
 The new notes do not provide for any sinking fund.

 For so long as the new notes are issued in book-entry form, payments of principal and interest will be made in immediately available funds by wire transfer to DTC or its nominee.
-We may issue definitive notes in the limited circumstances set forth in "-- Book-Entry System" below.
+We may issue definitive notes in the limited circumstances set forth in "- Book-Entry System" below.